Building Industry Fairness (Security of Payment) and Other Legislation Amendment Regulation 2020 (BIFOLA Regulation)

 Auditing and reporting

 Under the new trust account framework, trustees must engage an auditor to carry out a review of the trust account.
-The amendments to the BIF Regulation generally require a retention trust account to be reviewed annually, however there is flexibility for trustees to change when a review is started.
+The BIF Regulation generally requires a retention trust account to be reviewed annually, however there is flexibility for trustees to change when a review is started by applying to the QBCC.

 An account review report prepared by an auditor must include:

-- details of any identified non-compliance with the requirements for the trust account under the Act
+- details of any identified non-compliance with the administration requirements applying to the trustee under chapter 2 of the Act

 - an explanation of the review methodology used to complete the review.